 Almost everyone knows someone who knows the terror that comes with a neurodegenerative disease diagnosis like Alzheimer’s and ALS.
 Not only are these ailments characterized by slowly progressing neurodegeneration that leads to impairment and eventual death, but they also remain some of the most difficult diseases to treat.
 A persistent lack of understanding of the underlying biology of the diseases, as well as unreliable models for the development of treatments have caused the late-stage clinical failure of numerous experimental therapies and treatments.
 Although these diseases continue to plague nearly six million Americans, scientists and researchers in Orlando are developing technology to create low-cost, accurate models to study these diseases as well as give researchers early key insights into potential therapies.

 “With rare diseases, there’s not a huge patient population.
-That makes it difficult to run extensive clinical trials or develop animal models to test and tease out what’s effective when it comes to treatment,” says Dr. James Hickman, chief science officer of Hesperos, a company that has developed biotechnology that uses stem cells from patients, some of whom have these rare diseases, to create multi-organ systems that measure reactions to experimental treatments.
+That makes it difficult to run extensive clinical trials or develop animal models to test and tease out what’s effective when it comes to treatment,” says Dr. James Hickman, principal investigator of the Hickman Hybrid Systems Lab at the University of Central Florida and chief science officer of Hesperos, a company that has developed biotechnology that uses stem cells from patients, some of whom have these rare diseases, to create multi-organ systems that measure reactions to experimental treatments.
 Dubbed “human-on-a-chip” microfluidic systems, the tech has the capacity to predict the effects of many therapeutics in vitro without the need to test on animals or humans.

 Hesperos is Greek for the Evening Star, the planet Venus in the evening, the brightest of the celestial bodies in the night sky, which Hickman sees as an apt name for his company that’s lighting the way for the next generation of the drug discovery process.